pk1308/BigMart-Sales-Data/README.md

 # Store Sales Prediction

-Reatils stores keep track of individual item sales data in order to forecast future client demand and adjust inventory management.
+Retail stores keep track of individual item sales data in order to forecast future client demand and adjust inventory management.
 In a data warehouse, these data stores hold a significant amount of consumer information and particular item details.
 By mining the data store from the data warehouse, more anomalies and common patterns can be discovered.

 # Objective